 Lafayette Yard Waste – You Want It Picked Up?
 Here’s What You Need To Know

-Trimming the branches and weeding the flower beds, one of these days I will get around to doing that at my house.
+Trimming the branches, weeding the flower beds, and raking leaves.
+One of these days I will get around to doing that at my house.
 When I do finally spruce up the yard and make it look nice I will want the dead limbs and branches to be hauled away in a timely manner.
 How can I make that happen and what do I need to know?

 Lafayette Consolidated Government serves over 50-thousand households with yard waste pick up.
 Having this many customers means there has got to be some rhyme and reason to the process.
 The first thing you need to know is how big can your limbs be?